HOW HAPPY FAMILIES ARGUE WELL

 Someone is trying to be the winner

-Sometimes, disagreements aren’t about finding a solution or understanding each other; they’re about gaining power, being right, or “winning.”
-This focus on control keeps everyone on edge, increases tension, and over time erodes trust and connection within the family.
+Sometimes, disagreements aren’t about finding a solution or understanding each other; they’re about gaining power and control, being right, or “winning.”
+This focus on control keeps everyone on edge, increases tension, and over time erodes trust and creates disconnection within the family.

 5